rangle/ngCourse2/handout/project-setup/installation_and_usage.md

 }
 ```

 The entry point for `app`, `./src/index.ts`, is the base file of our Angular 2 application.
 If we've defined the dependencies of each module correctly, those references should connect all the parts of our application from here.
 The entry point for `vendor` is a list of modules that we need for our application code to work correctly.
-Even if these files are referenced by some module in our app bundle, we want to separate these resources in a bundle just for 3rd party code.
+Even if these files are referenced by some module in our app bundle, we want to separate these resources in a bundle just for third party code.

 ## Output Configuration

-In most cases we don't _just_ want to configure how webpack generates bundles but, we also want to configure how those bundles are outputted.
+In most cases we don't just want to configure how webpack generates bundles - we also want to configure how those bundles are output.

 - Often, we will want to re-route where files are saved.
 For example into a `bin` or `dist` folder.
 This is because we want to optimize our builds for production.